seanox/xml-micro-exchange-php/manual/api.md

 # API

-The API uses the HTTP with the following additional headers.
+The API uses the HTTP with additional request headers.

 <table>
   <thead>